Aron Maberry

 Aron Maberry (born April 15, 1985) is an American pastor and Republican politician serving in the Tennessee House of Representatives for the 68th district, which covers parts of Montgomery County.
 He was elected in 2024 and assumed office in January 2025.
-Maberry also serves as a member of the Clarksville-Montgomery County School Board.
+Maberry is also a member of the Clarksville-Montgomery County School Board.

 Early life and education

-Maberry was born in Altus, Oklahoma, and raised in Clarksville, Tennessee.
-He graduated from Rossview High School in 2003 and earned a bachelor's degree in Pastoral Leadership, graduating cum laude in 2007.
+Aron Maberry was born on April 15, 1985, in Altus, Oklahoma, and raised in Clarksville, Tennessee.
+He graduated from Rossview High School in 2003.
+He later attended Valor Christian College and earned a BA in pastoral leadership, graduating cum laude in 2007.

 Career

 Pastoral work

 Maberry has served as a pastor on a church staff since 2005 and is currently an associate pastor at Mosaic Church in Clarksville, Tennessee.
 He joined Mosaic Church (formerly known as The Tabernacle Church) in 2015.
 Since that time, the church has grown from approximately 250 weekly attendees to 3,000 as of 2025, becoming one of the most diverse congregations in the state of Tennessee.

-In 2019, Mosaic—then operating under its original name—was ranked the 57th fastest-growing church in America by *Outreach Magazine*.
-In 2025, Mosaic Church was again recognized by *Outreach Magazine*, ranking 33rd on its annual list of fastest-growing churches in the United States.
+In 2019, Mosaic—then operating under its original name—was ranked the 57th fastest-growing church in America by Outreach.
+In 2025, Mosaic Church was again recognized, ranking 33rd on the magazine's annual list of fastest-growing churches in the United States.